storacha/specs/w3-space.md

       cypher: ".....",
     }
   }],
+  // proof that agent is authorized to represent account
+  prf: [{
+    iss: "did:web:web3.storage",
+    aud: "did:mailto:alice@web.mail",
+    att: [{
+      can: "./update",
+      with: "did:web:web3.storage",
+      nb: {
+        key: "did:key:zAgent"
       }
+    }]

+  }]
+}
 ```

-On success, the payment provider is added to the consumer space, allowing an owner or a delegate to invoke and delegate `payment/*` capabilities.
+On success, the payment provider is added to the consumer [account], allowing an owner or a delegate to invoke and delegate `payment/*` capabilities.

 > A service MAY instead, or in addition to, create an out of bound payment method setup flow to avoid capturing sensitive data like card info.

+##### Get payment provider

+Just like with other providers user can invoke [`provider/get`] capability which may incur out-of-band interaction e.g. user may be directed to type in credit card information before response is completed.

+Also note that [`provider/get`] / [`provider/add`] capabilities let user start a provider acquisition process, however services MAY also define alternative ways to issue `consumer/add` capabilities the users.

 ##### Add paid provider